knative/community/STEERING-COMMITTEE.md

 ### Limitations on Company Representation

-No more than two seats may be held by employees of the same organization (or consortium, in the case of companies owning each other).
+No more than two seats may be held by employees of the same organization (or conglomerate, in the case of companies owning each other).
 Additionally, the two End-User seats may not belong to employees of the same organization.
 If the results of an election result in greater than two employees of the same organization, the lowest vote getters from any particular employer will be